mthomps4/eas-testing/docs/02-building-your-first-app.md

 This means it will not push to the AppStore and is only meant to be built and installed through Expo.

 You should get a prompt for `select platform`.
-Go ahead and select `All`
+Select `iOS` to start.

 From here, you'll be prompted "Do you want to use your apple dev account?"
 **YES PLEASE** -- Expo will manage all your Certs, Profiles, etc.
 This is one of the main benefits of Expo... trust me - you don't want to do this manually.

 What are all these things?!
 More on that later... for now just know there's a lot of "stuff" the AppStore needs to verify you, your app, and get it ready to ship.
-And each store has their own set of "stuff" that needs managed.
+Each store has their own set of "stuff" that needs managed.

 #### Setting up a Device

-During the process you'll be prompted to set up or choose a list of Devices that should be able to download and test your app.
-Each device has a uniq UUID attached.
+During the process you'll be prompted to set up or choose a list of Devices that should be able to download and test your app. (iOS) Each device has a uniq UUID attached.
 Follow the prompts and add your physical device.

 ![register-device](images/building-your-first-app/register-device.png)
 [Setting up Expo Profile](./setting-up-expo-profile.md)